Gavin Harlien

 Gavin Harlien (born August 20, 1999) is an American professional off-road racing driver.
 He has raced in the Lucas Oil Off Road Racing Series, Global RallyCross Championship, and Stadium Super Trucks.
 Harlien has also competed in stock car racing like the ARCA Menards Series.

-He won the Stadium Super Trucks championship in 2022 and 2023.
+Harlien won the Stadium Super Trucks championship in 2022 and 2023.

 Racing career

 Harlien began competing in off-road racing when he was 11.
 In 2012, he was named Rookie of the Year in the Lucas Oil Off Road Racing Series' (LOORRS) Modified Kart class; when he moved up to LOORRS' Pro Lite Trucks in 2014, he had won four Modified Kart races with 23 podium finishes.
 In the Pro Lite Trucks, he won 2014 Rookie of the Year honors with a best finish of second at Lake Elsinore Motorsports Park.